You’re having a baby! Congratulations.

 This site features affiliate content.
 As an affiliate partner of various brands, we earn commissions on qualifying purchases, at no extra cost to you.
 Please read our disclaimer for more information.

-- The Worst Plants for a Baby Nursery That are Safe and Decorative
+Best Plants for a Baby Nursery That are Safe and Decorative

-Our top 7 baby nursery plant pics are:
+Our top 7 baby nursery plant picks are:

 - Spider Plant